lorsem/SmartStream/README.md

 ### Specifications
 Supported video extensions: ('.wmv', '.mov', '.mpg', '.avi', '.mp4', '.mkv', 'm4v','.flv') [in indexer.py]

+### How it works:
+When plugged in, the HD is searched for videos.
+An index is created without moving the files.
+From the index, users can stream videos from their computers in the browser or ask the server to start the output of a video through HDMI.
+The indexing will likely be implemented in a Python script, run on the server when needed.
+Files will be embedded in HTML5.
+Conversion won't be possible due to the RP's limited computing capabilities.
+HTML5 videos can be any format and will be played as long as the default player (e.g. QuickTime on Macs) supports the format.
+If the user chooses to play the film on HDMI, the RP should play the video through the HDMI port.

 ### TODO
 * HDMI-output: maybe use something like os.system('/bin/vlc "MyVideo.mkv" ')
 * Manually organize data on HD -> rename, move, copy, upload, remove (kind of like DropBox)